matteocorti/check_ssl_cert/README.md

  &copy; Matteo Corti, ETH Zurich, 2007-2012

- &copy; Matteo Corti, 2007-2021 see AUTHORS for the complete list of contributors
+ &copy; Matteo Corti, 2007-2022 see AUTHORS.md for the complete list of contributors

 # check\_ssl\_cert